23 May 2022

 Billini x Natalie Anne - Emily Star Hair Pin Pack in Silver

 We know this is a commonly googled question, but there’s no strict answer to it - aside from steering clear of any shade of white or ivory.
 (I mean, you could do it, but is it really worth it?
 Most likely, you’ll end up feeling guilty or stressed - even if the bride says they don’t mind.)

-Nowadays, with so many outfit options and trends readily available, taste feels increasingly subjective; one person’s version of fancy might be another’s casual.
-Thankfully, tired old notions of what should or shouldn’t be worn based on one’s gender are also on the way out.
+Nowadays with so many outfit options available, taste feels increasingly subjective; one person’s version of fancy might be another’s casual.
+Also tired old notions of what should or shouldn’t be worn based on one’s gender are on the way out.